Material required:

 Gelatin hydrolysis is detected using a nutrient gelatin medium.
 This medium contains peptic digest of animal tissue (peptone), beef extract, and gelatin.
 Gelatin serves as both solidifying agent and substrate for gelatinase activity.
 When nutrient gelatin tubes are stab-inoculated with a gelatinase-positive bacterium, the secreted gelatinases will hydrolyze the gelatin resulting in the liquefaction of the medium.
 Since gelatin is digested and is no longer able to gel, the medium will remain liquid when placed inside a refrigerator or in an ice bath.
 A nutrient gelatin medium inoculated with a gelatinase-negative bacterium will remain solid after the cold treatment.
 The medium can be inoculated with both aerobic and anaerobic bacteria and incubated as appropriate.

-TABLE List of common bacteria and their reactions to the gelatin hydrolysis test performed on nutrient gelatin
+TABLE List of common bacteria and their reactions to

 Species